 I have been part of the team in the Institute of Pharmacy and Biomedical Sciences (SIPBS) since its inception in 2006 and prior to that I was part of the Physiology and Pharmacology department at Strathclyde.
-I have held a wide variety of positions within the Institute and I am currently the Director of Teaching of the Biomedical Science degrees that we offer where my role is to manage the degrees and support colleagues in the delivery of their teaching in order to enhance our students’ experience with in SIPBS and the science faculty.
+I have held a wide variety of positions within the Institute and I am currently the Director of Teaching of the Biomedical Science degree that we deliver in China, Nanjing with our academic partners in China Pharmaceutical University (CPU) where my role is to manage the degree and support colleagues in the delivery of their teaching in order to enhance our students’ experience within CPU and SIPBS.

 My own research involves the use to animal and plant toxins to explore that physiology of nerves and muscle.
 I use a wide variety of techniques ranging from molecular biology to standard organ bath techniques in order to gain both an insight into the mechanism of action of the toxin and the physiology of the tissue being studied.
 I have a wide variety of collaborators, both nationally and internationally and I have taught physiology and pharmacology as far field as China and Brazil.

 I have a keen interest in how teaching is delivered and I strive to use all the available resources to fully engage students with their learning and I have been encouraging staff to use technology to enhance engagement and learning.

 Determining ways in which to improve the quality of academic feedback and how that feedback is used by students to improve their learning and understanding.

 Using technologies to enhance learning, engagement and feedback.
 I have been a principle driver in the use of personal response systems (PRS) with in the institute but not to simply inform students of their progress but to use the data so that students and staff can critique the whole learning journey.